ProlificLabs/datapasta/README.md

 This can be solved by telling Download not to recurse out of the `purchase` table, with `datapasta.DontRecurse("purchase")`.

-This can also be solved by telling Download not to include the `user` table at all, with `datapasta.DontInclude("purchase")`.
+This can also be solved by telling Download not to include the `purchase` table at all, with `datapasta.DontInclude("purchase")`.

 ### Import Tips